 Patients with HIV and pregnant women require adjustments in both episodic and suppressive therapy doses, with more frequent dosing and longer duration of therapy.
 Patients with HIV are also at risk of developing antiviral resistant strains, and suppressive therapy reduces the risk of resistance as compared to episodic therapy.
 Pregnant women with recurrent HSV should initiate suppressive therapy at 36 weeks to reduce the risk of active HSV at delivery.

 Centers for Disease Control and Prevention.
-Sexually Transmitted Disease Treatment Guidelines, 2015: Diseases Characterized by Genital, Anal, and Perianal Ulcers
+Sexually Transmitted Disease Treatment Guidelines, 2021: Diseases Characterized by Genital, Anal, or Perianal Ulcers

 ********** Notice Regarding Use ************

 The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. (“SASGOG”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.